finos/common-domain-model/examples/README.md

-# ISDA CDM&trade; Generated Java Usage Examples
+f# CDM&trade; Generated Java Usage Examples

-This project demonstrates functionality of the generated code artifacts of the ISDA Common Domain Model&trade;
+This project demonstrates functionality of the generated code artifacts of the Common Domain Model&trade;

 ## Build